Anthony Montagna, III

 Anthony graduated from Norfolk Academy in 1986.
 After graduation, Anthony attended and graduated from the University of Richmond with a Bachelor of Arts degree in Economics.
 At the University of Richmond, Anthony was awarded Intermediate Honors and was a proud member of the the Dean’s List.
 After graduating from the University of Richmond, Anthony attended and graduated from The University of Akron School of Law in 1993.
 Upon graduating from law school, Anthony joined his father as a partner at Montagna & Montagna, P.C.

 In his free time, Anthony enjoys travelling, reading, watching and playing sports, and spending time with his family.
 He particularly enjoys spending time with his daughter, Phoebe, who is 18 and attends Hollins University.

 As a partner at Montagna & Montagna, P.C., Anthony assisted individuals in many fields of law.
 Over the years, Anthony has handled bankruptcy, debt collection, worker’s compensation, personal injury, family law, DUI and traffic, security clearance, criminal, and corporation cases.

 As the son of an attorney who served his country proudly on active duty and in the reserves in the United States Navy Jag Corps, Anthony has the necessary experience and knowledge to ensure you get the results that you want.
-He has practiced law for over 21 years and is well known for his knowledge of the law and familiarity with the judges in Norfolk, Virginia Beach, Newport News, and all of Hampton Roads.
+He has practiced law since 1993 and is well known for his knowledge of the law and familiarity with the judges in Norfolk, Virginia Beach, Newport News, and all of Hampton Roads.